zzwang1030/skin_pQTL/README.md

-# Skin pQTL Study
+# skin_pQTL Analysis

-This repository contains analysis scripts for the **skin protein quantitative trait loci (pQTL)** study.
+This repository contains the code and essential data used for the analysis in the skin pQTL study.
-The project integrates skin proteomics, genetics, and transcriptomics to uncover molecular mechanisms underlying leprosy susceptibility and skin immune regulation.
+The project includes R scripts, shell workflows, and  datasets.

 ---